 At First Presbyterian Church we are committed to keeping children and youth safe from harm so that they can grow in God’s grace through a happy and healthy childhood.
 Part of our commitment includes making sure that no child or youth is physically, sexually or emotionally abused while in our care.
-In a society where 1 in 5 children experience sexual abuse and less than 10% of abusers will ever encounter the criminal justice system it is imperative that we do everything we can to champion safety in our program.
+You can view our Child and Youth Protection Policy here.

 - Skillful Screening: Key staff members in the areas of Children and Youth Ministry have been trained in skillful screening.
 This training gives us the tools to recognize high-risk responses on applications.

 - Background Checks: A criminal background check is critical to our system of keeping children and youth safe.
 It cannot be our only piece since we know that many abusers never make it to the criminal justice system but it is a necessary piece.
 Every volunteer will be background checked prior to working with children or youth.